Minor in European Studies

 To be successful in today’s world, students need to study the history, politics, culture, and languages of other nations.
 To assist students in this, the Nanovic Institute for European Studies administers the Minor in European Studies (MES).
 The MES program was designed to reward those students who take additional courses about Europe beyond their university and departmental requirements and who commit themselves to exploring topics of interest and relevance in the field of European Studies.

 We encourage all students who wish to study abroad or pursue international careers to complete the Minor in European Studies.

-The minor is offered by the College of Arts & Letters, but students from all of Notre Dame’s academic colleges are welcome to complete the program.
-MES students have access to a specific MES advisor who will guide them through the process of completing the curriculum, as well as to faculty with expertise on a wide array of topics relating to European Studies.
+The Minor supports a curriculum based in the humanities, but students from all of Notre Dame’s academic colleges are welcome to complete the program.
+MES students have access to dedicated advising by the Director of Undergraduate Studies, Dr. Heather Stanfiel, who will guide them through the process of completing the curriculum, as well as to faculty with expertise on a wide array of topics relating to European Studies.
 Students who fulfill the requirements of the minor will receive an official certificate of completion from the Nanovic Institute and will be recognized at a special event held during commencement weekend.

 Benefits of being a European Studies Minor